informalsystems/vdd/fastsync/fastsync.md

 processes [FS-A-PEER]).

-*Remark:* we will have asynchronous RPCs
+*Remark:* In this document we describe the communication with peers via asynchronous RPCs.

 ```go